Frequently Asked Questions

 Q: What do I do if I find a scoring error?

 A: Email us at mail@australianbridge.com and let us know what happened.
-Scores that we believe are obviously incorrect will first be listed on the main event web page, and then automatically adjusted if no one explains them.
+Scores that we believe are obviously incorrect will first be listed on the main event web page, and some will be automatically averaged if no one explains them.
 Non-obvious errors can only be corrected after confirmation from your director, or from a player who benefited from the error.

 There is no official deadline for reporting scoring errors or masterpoint errors.
-We value accuracy ahead of regulations; if an error is reported, it will be corrected, even if it changes the winner of the event after the results have been published.
-We are sure that no one wants to win the event due to a scoring error.
-However, allocation of physical prizes will not be altered after the results are published.
+We value accuracy ahead of regulations; if an error is reported, it will be corrected.
+However, there will be no changes to the top ten positions after the results have been published, and no changes to the allocation of physical prizes.
+At the point when the final results are emailed to the clubs (by which time the list of likely scoring errors will have been on display for over a week) all prizes are final.

 Q: Are non-affiliated players eligible for prizes?

-A: You do not need to be an ABF member to play in the event, or win prizes.
-However, to win prizes in an under-100 game you need to be either (a) a current member of an ABF-affiliated club, or (b) a current Grand Slam player with a rating no higher than 47.
-For non-
+A: You do not need to be an ABF member to play in the event.
+However, to win prizes you need to be either (a) a current member of an ABF-affiliated club, or (b) a current Grand Slam player with a rating no higher than 47 (novice) or 50 (restricted).

 Q: How do I know if I won a prize in the event?